MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-collection-log-json.md

 ### ARM template

-Use the following ARM template to create a DCR for collecting text log files, making the changes described in the previous sections.
+Use the following ARM template to create a DCR for collecting JSON log files, making the changes described in the previous sections.
 The following table describes the parameters that require values when you deploy the template.

 | Setting | Description |
 |:---|:---|